-Personalised Academic Study Support is specific to the University of Lincoln and can be created for any student who has suitable evidence of a diagnosed disability.
+Personalised Academic Study Support (PASS) is specific to the University of Lincoln and can be created for any student who has suitable evidence of a diagnosed disability.
 It is a document that both you and your school receive which details specific areas of academic support including examination requirements.

 The evidence must clearly detail your diagnosis and include information on how this affects your ability to carry out day-to-day activities.
 It must also include specific reference to how it impacts your ability to fully engage with your academic studies.

 We can create a Personalised Academic Study Support plan with you if you have suitable evidence for a disability, mental health condition, impairment or specific learning difference (such as dyslexia or dyspraxia).
-We cannot create a Personalised Academic Study Support plan with you for any short-term injury or illness, such as a broken bone.
+We cannot create a PASS plan with you for any short-term injury or illness, such as a broken bone.

-Student Wellbeing Drop-in Times:
+Student Wellbeing First Contact Appointment Times:

-- Monday – Friday between 12-2pm
+- Monday – Thursday between 10am-4pm

-- Thursday evenings (during term-time only) between 5-7pm
+- Thursday (term time only) 5-7pm